gioblu/PJON/documentation/configuration.md

 ```

 ### Strategy configuration
-The `PJON` class abstracts the [strategy](/src/strategies/README.md) using templates although since version 13.0 that complexity is hidden behind a [macro](../src/PJONSoftwareBitBang.h):
+Strategies are classes that abstract the physical transmission of data. `PJON` uses [strategies](/src/strategies/README.md) as template parameters although since version 13.0 that complexity is hidden behind a [macro](../src/PJONSoftwareBitBang.h):
 ```cpp
   #include <PJONSoftwareBitBang.h>
   PJONSoftwareBitBang bus;
 ```
 In the example above the PJON object is instantiated using the [SoftwareBitBang](/src/strategies/SoftwareBitBang/README.md) strategy.
-Strategies are classes that abstract the physical transmission of data.
 It is possible to instantiate more than one PJON object using different strategies in the same program:
 ```cpp
 #include <PJONSoftwareBitBang.h>
 #include <PJONEthernetTCP.h>